ruby-rice/rice/README.md

   class VirtualBaseProxy : public Virtualbase, public Rice::Director {
 ~~~

-First, the class needs to subclass both the virtual class in question and Rice::Director.
+First, the class needs to subclass both the virtual class in question and `Rice::Director`.

 ~~~{.cpp}
     public:
       VirtualBaseProxy(Object self) : Rice::Director(self) { }
 ~~~

-For Rice::Director to work its magic, every instance of this class needs to
+For `Rice::Director` to work its magic, every instance of this class needs to
 have a handle to the Ruby instance.
 The constructor
-must take a Rice::Object as the first argument and pass it up into
+must take a `Rice::Object` as the first argument and pass it up into
-Rice::Director.
-The code here is the minimum required for a Rice::Director proxy.
+`Rice::Director`.
+The code here is the minimum required for a `Rice::Director` proxy.

 ~~~{.cpp}
       virtual int doWork() {